domarp-j/react-testing/PITCHME.md

 ### Jest

-The testing framework that powers all of our tests
+- The testing framework that powers all of our tests
+- Gives us some useful mechanisms for assertsions and mocking
+- Plain old Jest is sometimes all we need!

++++

 ### Enzyme